 Face unlock on the OnePlus 6 does need to see your eyes to work though, so if you’re wearing sunglasses it won’t work.
 Similarly, if you’re in a dark situation it’ll also struggle, although you can head into the settings and select assistive lighting, which lights the screen up to illuminate your face.

 In low-light situations, such as a dingy bar or on a street at night, the OnePlus 6 can still identify your face and let you in.

 There’s good news on the base of the handset too, as OnePlus has kept the headphone jack, allowing you to plug in your 3.5mm accessories without the need for an adapter.

 There’s also a single down-firing speaker, which is a little disappointing as it can be easily covered by your hand when the phone is held in landscape orientation, and you don’t get the stereo benefit of a two-speaker setup.

-The Mirror Black model, which is the color we’ve been hands-on with here, boasts a highly-polished, highly-reflective glass rear which is real fingerprint-magnet, and it’s the only color the entry-level 6GB RAM/64GB storage option is available in.
+The Mirror Black model, which is the color we’ve reviewed here, boasts a highly-polished, highly-reflective glass rear which is real fingerprint-magnet, and it’s the only color the entry-level 6GB RAM/64GB storage option is available in.

 The Midnight Black OnePlus 6 has a more matte finish, thanks to the layer below the glass being perforated with thousands of holes to create a deep sheen.
 This is the only color option for the top-end 8GB/256GB configuration.

-The 8GB/128GB version of the phone is available in both black finishes, and also in the third color option, Silk White.
-This has a different finish again to the Gorilla Glass 5 on the rear, thanks to a layer of ‘powdered pearl’ beneath, giving it a more ceramic look and feel.
+The 8GB/128GB version of the phone is available in both black finishes, and also in two further color options; Silk White and Red.
+The Silk White OnePlus 6 has a different finish again to the Gorilla Glass 5 on the rear, thanks to a layer of ‘powdered pearl’ beneath, giving it a more ceramic look and feel.